 Children’s Health Insurance Program (CHIP)

-Missouri’s Children’s Health Insurance Program (CHIP), was a Medicaid expansion implemented on September 1, 1998 through a waiver under Section 1115 of the Social Security Act and a Title XXI Plan that covers children under the age of 19 in families with a gross income of 300 percent of the Federal poverty level (FPL).
+Missouri’s Children’s Health Insurance Program (CHIP) was a Medicaid expansion implemented on September 1, 1998 through a waiver under Section 1115 of the Social Security Act and a Title XXI Plan that covers children under the age of 19 in families with a gross income of 300 percent of the Federal poverty level (FPL).
 The Uninsured Parents Program, implemented in February 1999, a subgroup of the Managed Care Program, provided health insurance for some uninsured parents through an 1115 Demonstration Waiver.
 The Uninsured Parents Program was discontinued effective July 1, 2005.
-Coverage for both the CHIP Program and the Uninsured Parents Program was provided through the Managed Care delivery system in areas of the State covered by the Section 1915(b) waiver and through the Fee-for-Service Program in the reminder of the State.
-Uninsured women who lost their eligibility sixty (60) days after the birth of their child were covered for women’s health services for an additional year, regardless of their income level.
+Coverage for both the CHIP Program and the Uninsured Parents Program was provided through the Managed Care delivery system in areas of the State covered by the Section 1915(b) waiver and through the Fee-For-Service Program in the reminder of the State.
+Uninsured women who lost their eligibility 60 days after the birth of their child were covered for women’s health services for an additional year, regardless of their income level.
 This population received services through the Fee-For-Service Program.
 Uninsured Women continue to receive services through a section 1115 family planning demonstration.

 Missouri submitted a combination Children’s Health Insurance Program (CHIP) State Plan under Title XXI of the Social Security Act for the Children’s Health Insurance Program May 31, 2007.
 The Centers for Medicare and Medicaid Services (CMS) approved Missouri’s CHIP State Plan on September 28, 2007, with an effective date of September 1, 2007.
-Title XXI provides funds to states to enable them to provide health assistance to uninsured, low-income children in an effective and efficient manner
+Title XXI provides funds to states to enable them to provide health assistance to uninsured, low-income children in an effective and efficient manner.